Gaudapada’s commentary on Mandukya Upanishad with further comments by Tom Das – Chapter 1

 What exactly is Jnana (knowledge) according to Shankara and Gaudapada and the scriptures? | Advaita Vedanta | Mandukya Upanishad and Karika

-It is said that the suffering can only end when the Self is realised, and that the Self can only be realised through Jnana, which means ‘knowledge’.
+It is said that the suffering can only end when the Self is realised, and that the Self can only be realised through Jnana, which means ‘knowledge’ or in this context ‘self-knowledge’.
 This ‘knowledge’ is tantamount to and synonymous with liberation itself.
 So, what is this Jnana?
-Often the word is not clearly defined in vedanta scriptures so the exact meaning of the word is lost.
-Many people think that jnana refers to knowledge in the intellect or mind, but this is an incorrect understanding.
+Often the word is not clearly defined in Vedanta scriptures so the exact meaning of the word is lost.
+Many people think that jnana refers to knowledge in the intellect or mind, but this is an incorrect understanding, as the scriptures themselves say and as we will see shortly.

 For those of you who are familiar with the teachings of Sri Ramana Maharshi, you will know that Sri Ramana makes the meaning clear for us: Jnana is just another word for the Self.
 The Self ‘knows’ itself by Its-Self.
 Jnana just means being the Self, devoid of objects or any arising phenomena.